AXVIAM/gw-ringdown-invariant/README.md

-# A New Invariant in Gravitational-Wave Ringdown Dynamics
+# Universal Invariant Structure in Black-Hole Ringdown
 Code accompanying the analysis presented in the manuscript
-**"A New Invariant in Gravitational-Wave Ringdown Dynamics"**
+**"Universal Invariant Structure in Black-Hole Ringdown"**
 by Christopher P. B. Smolen (AXVIAM).

 This repository contains the complete Python pipeline used to extract a simple, dimensionless invariant from the ringdown phase of binary black-hole mergers using publicly available LIGO strain data.